caseyg/awesome/README.md

 *   [Charca/cloudflare-pages-auth](https://github.com/Charca/cloudflare-pages-auth) - Basic Authentication for Cloudflare Pages

-*   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework that makes cross-platform simple.
-Target web and native with just Vite.
+*   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - incredible for web, but also for native.
+No Metro, just a single Vite plugin.

 *   [paoloricciuti/sveltekit-search-params](https://github.com/paoloricciuti/sveltekit-search-params) - The easiest way to read and WRITE from query parameters in sveltekit.